johanyim/johanyim.github.io/README.md

 - [linkedin.com/in/johanjyyim](https://linkedin.com/in/johanjyyim/)
 - [github.com/johanyim](https://github.com/johanyim)
 ## Experience
-### Software Engineer - *BG Automotive*
-> `2024-05` - `Present`
-- Implemented stateless, secure authentication using `JWT`s stored in HTTP-only cookies, with access and refresh token rotation for session management.
-- Implemented HTTP middleware in `Rust` using `Redis` as an intermediary cache layer, Server-Sent Events, and frontend Virtualization/Windowing to handle payloads 600 times larger.
-- Developed a silent background process that monitors key presses and recognizes barcode syntax, triggering image capture from the warehouse CCTV system.
-- Applied systems programming concepts, including mutex-based synchronization, to prevent race conditions and manage concurrent write operations.
-- Used `cron`, the GNU coreutils, and `git` to create an automated deployment pipeline for various automated services.
-- Deployed 10 containerized cloud applications optimized for resource efficiency, achieving reliable operation on a single low-tier cloud instance.
-- Interfaced with the `xlsxwriter` C library to programmatically generate non-trivial excel spreadsheets, such as spawning charts and extracting/including VBA macros at compile time.
 ### Volunteer Data Assistant - *Bath Royal Literary and Scientific Institution*
 > `2024-03` - `2024-05`
 - Used text-manipulation tools from the GNU coreutils such as `awk` and `sed` to process and clean existing tabular data.